Comments on the Newlander-Nirenberg theorem: Introduction

 It is an unfortunate fact of our life that a large gap exists between the two communities.
 The languages in which the papers are written and the ways of thinking derived from these languages are often very different, to the extent that mathematicians and physicists do not often understand each other, even though the subject of their studies could be practically identical.

 That is exactly the reason by which I've decided to write this methodical paper.
 Its second half is mainly addressed to mathematicians who might be curious to learn that a certain well-known mathematical fact admits an unexpected interpretation in the supersymmetry framework.
-And its first half is addressed to physicists who might have heard about the NN theorem, but probably do not know how exactly it is proven.
-I give here a direct explicit proof of this theorem, which I have not seen in the literature.
+And its first half is addressed to physicists who might have heard about the NN theorem, but probably do not know how it is proven.
+Indeed, its rigourous mathematical proof is not so trivial.
+So I give here a heuristic but simple reasoning, presenting the solution to the equations \p{dz/dx-multi} as the perturbative series over a deviation of the complex structure tensor $I_M{}^N(x)$ from its flat form.
+This reasoning might be upgraded to a rigourous proof if the convergence of this series is proven.